cparnot/xgridstatus/documentation.markdown

 	    -j           include job list
 	    -T           include time stamp

+* Cleanup option

+	    -m           remove agents that are offline with no CPU activity (no effect without the -a or -A option also selected)

 * Verbose options (the default setting depends on the other options)

 	    -v           verbose, opposite of silent